 Magnews effectively manages contact data, including purchases, by allowing a server-side goal to be configured.
 This mode is particularly useful when importing not only contact master information but also order history.

-To configure this mode, you must set:
+To configure this type of objective, you will need to set:

 - Attribution time: the number of days within which conversions can be attributed to a specific asset (communication, automated flow, landing page...).